- KINGS COLLEGE LONDON

 - £31,396 - £34,619 per annum inclusive of London Weighting Allowance

 - Job Type

 - Full Time

-We are seeking an enthusiastic individual to join the School of Cancer & Pharmaceutical Sciences Professional Services Team as Operations Assistant.
+We are seeking an enthusiastic individual to join the School of Life Course & Population Sciences Professional Services Team as Operations Assistant.

-As part of the School Professional Services Team, the post will work closely with Operations Officers and the School’s HR & Finance Manager and Research Manager, to support recruitment, staffing administration, financial processes and research grant management as well as having providing administrative and operations support to our Comprehensive Cancer Centre.
+As part of the School Professional Services Team, the post will work closely with Operations Officers, the School HR & Finance Manager and Research Manager, to ensure activities related to financial processes and research grant management are fully supported.

 The successful candidate will harness a proactive and professional approach to work, with the ability to manage a varied workload and to prioritise effectively.

-Strong communication and interpersonal skills are essential as the successful candidate will need to collaborate with colleagues across the university to ensure an efficient exchange of information to meet deadlines.
+Strong communication and interpersonal skills are essential as the successful candidate will need to collaborate with colleagues across the university and with external partners to ensure an efficient exchange of information to meet deadlines.

 Previous experience of working in an operational administration and/or business services setting would be beneficial.